OllieSHunt/ollies-website/content/blog/2025-08-09_reinventing_the_ssg/index.md

 > reStructuredText, or in a structural meta format such as JSON or XML.
 A single
 > plain-text file may correspond to a single web page.

 Hang on a second, this almost perfectly describes what I have just spent dozens of hours creating!
-My templating system just is a combination of SSI and Python's `str.replace` method, and my content is written in Markdown!
+My templating system is just a combination of SSI and Python's `str.replace` method, and my content is written in Markdown!

 I have unintentionally made a very basic, slightly inflexible, static site generator.

 ## Zola
 So, i've made an SSG.
 Oops.
-As were here, I may as well make my life easier by doubling down and pivot towards a proper, purpose built static site generator that's better build, has more features, and is generally a lot more robust.
+As we're here, I may as well make my life easier by doubling down and pivot towards a proper, purpose built static site generator that's better built, has more features, and is generally a lot more robust.

 There are [lots](https://github.com/topics/static-site-generator) of excellent sounding options here, but after some thought I picked out [Zola](https://www.getzola.org/) as my favourite.
 Honestly, the main reason for this was that it is written in Rust.
 I know this is not the most sensible reason to choose based off of, but there were so many options, I decided to just pick one and Zola is the one I picked.